lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/index.rst

    Implements Layer Normalization by normalizing the inputs across the features dimension.
 It inherits from BaseLayer.

+   Initializes the LayerNorm layer.

+   :param normalized_shape: The shape of the input to normalize over (e.g.,
+                            the size of the feature dimension).
+Expected to be a list of integers.
+   :param eps: A small value added to the denominator for numerical stability
+               to prevent division by zero.
+Defaults to 1e-4.
+   :param bias: If True, the layer will use an additive bias (beta) during
+                normalization.
+Defaults to True.

    .. py:method:: get_layer_info() -> str